keshsad/keshsad-v1/README.md

-To improve as a basketball player, you must play games against the best.
-To improve as a producer, you must produce every day.
-To improve as a software developer... write software.

-It's of course easier said than done, but that's exactly why I'm taking the first step here.

-Basically, if it's too hard for me to decide what to work on, I'll have one place to store all the problems I notice in web dev and SWE.
-And how I can fix them, if I can.
-And perhaps some of the resources I used.
-Why hide my failures?

-I'm just trying to reduce the friction.
+Reduce the friction.
 Everything public.
 Hidden in commit history 🙏🏽

 ---

-# WIP
+# Examples

 Some examples: